 - 1/2 teaspoon cinnamon

 Preheat oven to 350°F and butter an 8- or 9-inch square cake pan.
-(I used 9 inch pan)
+(I've used a 9 inch pan and an angel food cake pan)

 Whisk together flour, baking powder, baking soda, salt, cinnamon and nutmeg.